Syonet/model/README.md

 ### `.update( data )`
 Update one or more elements and return a promise for it.
 Triggers a `POST` request and saves the result to the PouchDB cache.
 If this method is invoked in an collection, then it's mandatory to make a batch operation, using `data` as an array.

+If the HTTP request fails with code `0`, then the cached data will be replaced with the elements passed.

 Example: